andrewbarker96/pitchfork/README.md

 All photos can be downloaded and used for free.
 Commercial and non-commercial purposes
-No permission needed (though attribution is appreciated!)
+No permission needed.

-What is not permitted 👎
+What is not permitted:
 Photos cannot be sold without significant modification.
 Compiling photos from Unsplash to replicate a similar or competing service.

 ## Site Logo

-Logo design design by: <a href='andrewbarker.online' target='_blank'>Andrew Barker</a>.
+Logo design by myself: <a href='andrewbarker.online' target='_blank'>Andrew Barker</a>.